 - 1. Interested students should consult with their guidance counselor to determine course interest and eligibility. - 2.
 Students must be classified as a sophomore, junior, or senior in high school. - 3.
-Have a cumulative GPA of 2.5 or higher.

-- 4. Students must either take the ACCUPLACER or show qualifying ACT scores to enroll in English Composition I and/or College Algebra.
-To schedule a placement test, please call MATC at 785.587.2800. - 5.
+Have a cumulative GPA of 2.5 or higher. - Students must either take the ACCUPLACER or show qualifying ACT scores to enroll in English Composition I and/or College Algebra.
+To schedule a placement test, visit https://manhattantech.edu/studentresources/teaching-learning-center/students/achievement-center. - 5.
 To enroll for a concurrent credit course, students are required to attend an enrollment session at their high school.
 Please bring your completed Concurrent Enrollment Form and Parent Financial Agreement when you come to enroll.
-Check with your guidance counselor or the MATC website for specific dates/deadlines, enrollment forms, and payment information.
+Check with your guidance counselor or the Manhattan Tech website for specific dates/deadlines, enrollment forms, and payment information.